 10 of the Most Popular Podcasts and What You Can Learn From Them

-For podcasters, 2019 was definitely a banner year.
-In fact, the top podcast publisher saw over 150 million total downloads in December alone.
+The podcasting world is really exploding in the past few years.
+In fact, the top podcast publisher saw over 150 million total downloads in December 2019 alone.
 While this kind of statistic is straightforward, however, measuring what makes a show successful or popular can be subjective and hard to reproduce.

 That’s where some heavy research and lots of time spent listening to podcasts can come in handy.
 Fortunately, here at SecondLineThemes, we love podcasts.
 So we’ve explored what’s out there and making waves, so you can learn from some of the best in the business.